danamlewis/open-aps-streaming/data-management-app/README.md

   <img src="https://github.com/Mudano/open-aps-streaming/blob/downloader-app/data-management-app/downloader/static/images/git_images/downloader.JPG" width="60%">
 </p>

--   **Analytics Page**: This page contains a series of dashboards which provide key insights surrounding data sourced from the OpenAPS Data Commons, including metrics such as the amount of users who have donated data, and average trends in blood-glucose levels.
+-   **Analytics Page**: Through a series of dashboards, this page provides information relating to the demographics and metadata of our donatees, and also an analytical breakdown of key metrics related to our donatees **APS** data, such as trends in blood-glocose level throughout the day.

 <p align="center">
   <img src="https://github.com/Mudano/open-aps-streaming/blob/downloader-app/data-management-app/downloader/static/images/git_images/analytics.JPG" width="60%">